fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Remove-AzureRmDataLakeStoreTrustedIdProvider.md

 ```

 ### -Name
-The name of the trusted identity provider.
+Specifies the name of the trusted identity provider.

 ```yaml
 Type: String